Time to read: 9 min

-Another interesting detail worth noting is the stiffness performance of the tube as compared to solid bar stock.
-While the tube contains less material and consequently mass, it can be designed to have almost the same stiffness as a similarly sized solid bar.
-Let’s look at our calculator again to run some quick calculations between a round tube and a solid round bar.
+Also worth noting is the stiffness performance of the tube as compared to solid bar stock.
+While the tube contains less material and mass, it can be designed to have almost the same stiffness as a similarly sized solid bar.
+Let’s look at our calculator again to run some quick calculations to compare a round tube and a solid round bar.

 The first calculation we’ll run is going to look at a 2” round tube with a 1” bore through the middle.
 We will compare this with a 2” solid round bar, as shown below.

 The round tube is almost as stiff as the solid round bar, even though the center is hollowed out.
 This is useful if we need to save weight and/or material.
-Obviously, a hollow tube will weigh much less than a solid bar, and the reduction in material will equate to savings.
-If we need the stiffness to be about the same, we do not have to add much to the outer diameter.
+Obviously, a hollow tube weighs much less than a solid bar, and the reduction in material equates to savings.
+If we need the stiffness to be about the same, we don’t have to add much to the outer diameter.

-We have matched our original stiffness after adding just 0.030” to the outer diameter, while keeping the 1” internal diameter for our tube stock.
-These principles work for any other shape of solid bar and tube stock, as well.
+We’ve matched our original stiffness after adding just 0.030” to the outer diameter, while keeping the 1” internal diameter for our tube stock.
+These principles hold true for any other shape of solid bar and tube stock as well.

-There are some other methods for determining stiffness, Area MOI, and Deflection.
-Obviously, an FEA study is the first that comes to mind for all of those.
-However, we may not always have a license available for a good FEA program.
-If that is the case, we can often get the Area MOI from our CAD program.
-Both Solidworks and CREO/ProE have this function.
-This is especially useful when we are looking at complex geometries.
-As an example, we will look at a boss with gussets (below) similar to what I described in a previous article.
+There are other methods for determining part stiffness, area MOI, and deflection — an FEA study is the first that comes to mind.
+However, we may not always have access to a good FEA program.
+If that’s the case, we can get the area MOI from our CAD program.
+Both Solidworks and CREO/ProE have this function, which is especially useful when looking at complex geometries.
+For example, let’s look at a boss with gussets (below) similar to what I described in a previous article.

-You can see that the boss is not simply a cylinder but includes gussets that make it a little harder to calculate the Area MOI.
+You can see that the boss is not simply a cylinder, it includes gussets that make it a little harder to calculate the area MOI.
 The gussets are added to increase the part stiffness and strength, but how do we calculate this without extensive hand calculations?
-The answer is to look at the section properties in your CAD program to determine the Area MOI.
-The image below details this method.
+By looking at the cross section properties in your CAD program to determine the area MOI.

-We’ve walked through the basic principles of designing for stiffness using a geometric approach and have outlined exactly how to achieve the goal of stiffer parts, for higher quality designs.
-Stay tuned for Part Two of this series, where we’ll discuss increasing stiffness by changing material properties.
-In the meantime check out Fictiv’s Capabilities Guide to get ideas for your next project.
+Now you know the basic principles of designing for stiffness using a geometric approach, the stiffness calculation for a beam, and how to achieve the goal of stiffer parts for higher quality designs.
+Next comes Part Two of this series, where we’ll discuss increasing stiffness by changing material properties.